New and used

 and/or without swing tags.
 You may get zero inquiries, but you may also get that rare caller who is cleaning house and

-offers up their whole collection for nothing if you can pick it up yourself by noon tomorrow.
+offers up their whole collection for free if you can pick it up yourself by noon tomorrow.
 Considering

 the low cost of a newspaper ad, it is certainly worth a few tries if you're a "serious" collector.